 You can only use this option in a multi-user system, where it can be useful when you need to produce a long report.
 You can print a report using this option, log off and leave the server to produce the report overnight, and the report will be waiting for you in your Personal Desktop the next day.
+To use this option, you must also turn on Parallel Reporting, as described below on page 121.

 To open the report, highlight it in your Personal Desktop and choose 'Open Record' from the Master Control panel's Operations menu.
 The report will be shown in a new window in your browser.
-Please refer to the 'Personal Desktop' section below on page 241 for details of the Personal Desktop.
+Please refer to the 'Personal Desktop' section below on page 205 for details of the Personal Desktop.